What It's Like to Have a Baby With Your Friend

 There was a time when, due to financial circumstances, I had to move in with Egg for a while.
 Everyone said when I moved out that my son must be devastated, but on the contrary, he couldn't wait for us to live in separate houses again.
 Why?
 "I get more attention and you don't bicker all the time about parenting!" he said.
 When my friends talk about the point-scoring that goes on in their homes ("I bathed him, so you can read him a bedtime story"), I feel so (smugly!) pleased that I don't have any of that.
 It's not all smooth sailing, of course.
 No parenting is.
 But sometimes I feel so lucky that my son has all the benefits of the other parent's love and support without the risk that, one day, it'll all go sour.

 Katy Regan was brought up in a seaside town in northern England.
 She studied at the University of Leeds before moving to London, where she worked as a journalist and as a commissioning editor at Marie Claire magazine.
-Katy has written four books published in the UK, and Little Big Love, which will be released by Berkley in June 2018, is her US debut.
+Katy has written four books published in the UK, and Little Big Love, her US debut released by Berkley in June 2018.